North Sails RESOURCES

 INITIAL RIG SETUP

-With the mast up, attach the spinnaker halyard to the bowsprit to support the mast, allowing the headstay to be disconnected from the furler drum.
+With the mast up and rig at base, attach the spinnaker halyard to the bowsprit to support the mast, allowing the headstay to be disconnected from the furler drum.
 Then pull the headstay taut down the front face of the mast and make a mark on the headstay (Use either a marking pen or piece of tape) corresponding to the top of the white band around the mast near the gooseneck.
 After marking the headstay, reconnect it to the furler drum and measure from the mark you made down to the center of the pin at the bottom of the headstay (including any toggles).
-That initial measurement should be 54 ½”.
+Note – this is not the pin in the furler but the pin that connects the headstay to the further (it’s the upper pin).
+We recommend this measurement to be 56”(1425mm) for an all purpose setting that has proven to deliver championship speed across the spectrum of conditions.
+Some fast teams adjust this number upwards of 1” (25.4mm) to accommodate for factors such as total crew weight, sailing conditions, and personal preference.
+Generally speaking, a shorter rake may be faster in heavier wind while a longer rake may perform better in lighter wind.
+All things equal, a longer rake should give the boat more weather helm, while a shorter rake will reduce weather helm.

-To aid in centering the mast laterally in the boat, place a pencil mark 8’ (96”) back from the stem fitting at the shear (hull-deck intersection) on each side.
-Next, hoist a tape measure on the jib halyard, secure the halyard and measure to the pencil marks you made on the shear.
-Adjust the Upper Shroud lengths until the mast is centered and the halyard to shear lengths are the same from side-to-side.
+To aid in centering the mast laterally in the boat, place a pencil mark 96” (2440mm) back from the stem fitting (bow) on the rail of each side of the boat.
+Make sure your lower shrouds are loose.
+Next, hoist a tape measure on the jib halyard, secure the halyard and measure to the pencil marks you made on the rail.
+Adjust the Upper Shroud lengths until the measurement is even on each side of the boat.
+This indicates your mast is centered.
+Sight up the back of the mast to ensure the mast is straight.
+If it is not straight, check to make sure your boat is level on the trailer or in the water.
+If you must choose between straight or centered, choose straight.

 NOTE: The tape measure only needs to be hoisted a short distance since the measurements are relative to each other and the actual lengths are not important.

-Set the base shroud tension.
-The base tension for the upper shrouds is 16 and the lower shrouds is 10 minus one full turn on the PT-2 gauge.
+Set the base shroud tension with your backstay detached at the transom.
+The base tension for the upper shrouds is 19 and the lower shrouds is 9 on the PT-2 gauge.
 While adding tension to get to the base setting, occasionally sight up the sail track on the aft side of the mast to ensure the length of the spar is straight.
 If the mast track has any side bend or curve, adjust the shrouds to bring the mast into column.

 4. Checking for proper Pre-Bend

-After setting the shroud tensions at 22-12, check that the mast has the proper pre-bend (aft bend) by pulling the main halyard down taught to the bottom of the mast track near the gooseneck (see pic).
-The pre-bend distance between the back of the mast track and the front of the main halyard (at the spreaders) should be between 1.” and 2.5”.
+After setting the shroud tensions at 19 on the uppers and 9 on the lowers, check that the mast has the proper pre-bend (aft bend) by pulling the main halyard down taught to the bottom of the mast track near the gooseneck (see pic).
+The pre-bend distance between the back of the mast track and the front of the main halyard (just above spreaders) should be between 2” and 2.5” (56mm-63.5mm).

 Mainsail trim on the J/70 is an important factor in getting the boat up to speed.
 Check each of these for proper mainsail setup: